erichall/webgl-30/README.md

 ##### What did we do today?
 If you are familiar with the [Dreyfus model of skill acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition) you know that there are five levels going from novice to expert.
-If we relate that model to our work here, it is absolute clear that a complete WebGL novice, going at it for 14 days now! is trying to setup some general abstracted API to work with WebGL.
+If we relate that model to our work here, it is absolute clear that a complete WebGL novice, going at it for 14 days now! is trying to set up some general abstracted API to work with WebGL.

 Even though, this is exactly what we have refactoring sessions for!
 But the most important thing that I've noticed myself struggle with is naming parameters.
 And not in the sense like, `should I call this x or the-element-i-want-in-the-list` I'm talking about